For common student staff application and position questions, please review our Student Staff Frequently Asked Questions.

 - Must attend all trainings and workshops, including, but not limited to:

-- Move-out and Closing from Sunday, June 7, 2020 through Sunday, June 14, 2020.
+- Move-out, Closing, and Summer Transition from June 6, 2022 - June 15, 2022.
 The exception is for academic commitments and finals which your supervisor needs to be notified about.

 - Multi-story apartment style residence hall